Post Summary: A guide to Coeur d’Alene, Idaho in winter including the best things to do and tips for your time there.

 The North Idaho Centennial Trail is a 23-mile trail that starts at the Idaho/Washington Border and ends at Higgens Point State Park on Lake Coeur d’Alene.
 The trail can be easily accessed from Downtown CDA, where you can hop on at McEuen Park.
 Here is a map of the trail.

 You can also rent bikes from Coeur d’Alene Bike Company, conveniently located in downtown CDA.

 CROSS COUNTRY SKIING

-Fans of nordic skiing can branch out into areas near Coeur d’Alene to glide along North Idaho’s pristine forest trails.
-The closest places to cross country ski include 4th of July Pass Recreation Area, Farragut State Park, Heyburn State Park, and the Trail of the Coeur d’Alenes.
+Fans of Nordic skiing can branch out into areas near Coeur d’Alene to glide along North Idaho’s pristine forest trails.
+The closest places to cross-country ski include the 4th of July Pass Recreation Area, Farragut State Park, Heyburn State Park, and the Trail of the Coeur d’Alenes.

 HIKE TUBBS HILL

-Tubbs Hill is a beloved 120 acre park that looks overs Lake Coeur d’Alene.
-The trails vary from easy to moderate making it a great choice for families and visitors looking for a casual walk.
+Tubbs Hill is a beloved 120-acre park that looks over Lake Coeur d’Alene.
+The trails vary from easy to moderate, making it a great choice for families and visitors looking for a casual walk.
 Most people visit the park from late spring to fall, but you can still enjoy Tubbs Hill in the winter if conditions are right.
 We hiked Tubbs Hill in February and were able to navigate the trails just fine.

-Commense sense is your friend on if the trail is acceptable to hike.
-If the trail is snowed over….don’t hike it.
+Common sense is your friend on whether the trail is acceptable to hike.
+If the trail is snowed over over muddy…don’t hike it.

 If the trail is a little icy, I would suggest using a traction device like Yak-Trax.
-They slip onto the outside of your shoes and gives you traction and stability in icy conditions.
+They slip onto the outside of your shoes and give you traction and stability in icy conditions.

 Don’t forget to look up and see if you can spot eagles hunting for fish in the lake.